PyPSA/WHOBS/README.md

 project.

-Current electricity generation costs (investment and operation) are around 50-70 EUR/MWh.
+Current electricity generation costs (investment and operation) are around 50-70 EUR/MWh (not necessarily the same as the average market price).

-Using wind+solar+batteries+hydrogen we get:
+Using wind+solar+batteries+hydrogen we get total system costs (broken down by technology):

-2020 assumptions:
+2020 assumptions (see `assumptions.csv`; important ones: cost of capital 5% - higher than in mature markets like Germany today -  and underground hydrogen storage):

 ![2020](https://raw.githubusercontent.com/PyPSA/whobs/master/img/2020.png)

-2030 assumptions:
+2030 assumptions (cost reductions + cost of capital to 3% as investors accustomise to renewables):

 ![2030](https://raw.githubusercontent.com/PyPSA/whobs/master/img/2030.png)

-2050 assumptions:
+2050 assumptions  (cost reductions + cost of capital to 2.5% as investors accustomise to renewables):

 ![2050](https://raw.githubusercontent.com/PyPSA/whobs/master/img/2050.png)

-## Important assumptions

-Discount rates, underground storage of hydrogen.

 ## Warnings